Soaking in a hot tub could put you at risk for folliculitis. Check out our guide to signs, symptoms, treatment and when you need to speak to a doctor.

 What Does Hot Tub Folliculitis Look like?

-This type of folliculitis is characterized a bumpy rash that may be itchy.
+The signs and symptoms of folliculitis include a bumpy rash that may be itchy.
 It often resembles acne and may or may not be filled with pus.
 As the rash forms it could also become painful to the touch.

 Most people will develop the rash about 24-48 hours after exposure.
 You may notice that the rash has formed along the area of your body where the water level hit (chest) or it may form in the area under your swimsuit where bacteria was trapped for a longer period of time.